 How to buy Bitcoin in Canada

 Cryptocurrency exchanges are the most popular places to buy Bitcoin in Canada, as they’re generally considered safe and easy to use.
 Most cryptocurrency exchanges accept multiple payment methods including credit and debit cards.
-You could also use different payment methods, such as a nominated eWallet partner.

 When looking for an exchange, there are a number of things to look out for.
 The best exchanges will offer instant liquidity, high levels of customer support, and competitive spreads.